mrsrmn/MakufonSkifto/README.md

 ## Bio

-#### I live somewhere in Eurasia and a 16 y.o kid.
-I'm only programming since the beginning of 2020.
+#### Hi, I am Emir and I'm living in Istanbul, Turkey.
+I enjoy programming in my spare time.
+I know 3 languages; Dart, Python and C#.
 I am a proficient in Python.
-I have knowledge in Dart and C# too.
-I am currently learning how to make web apps with Flask.
+I am currently working on Flask (Python) web apps and Flutter (Dart) Android / iOS application.

 You can reach me by my social accounts any time!:
 * MakufonSkifto#1414 Discord Account